ysc0327/Sample_Adaptive_Filter/README.md

 ---------------------------------------------------------------

-If you have some suggestion, E-mail to me, thanks a lot.
+If you have some suggestion, e-mail to me, thanks a lot.

 ----------------------------------------------------------------